chrisjanusa/RandomRestaurantKotlin/README.md

 If you don't like the place it finds, swipe it to the left to get a new one.
 Found one you like?
 Click it to open it in Yelp, Uber, or Google Maps straiht from the app.
 Got a place that you're thinking about, but not quite sure?
 Add it to your saved list by clicking the star icon to access it later.

 Features:
- - Filter your searches by entering a category or type of food.
+ - Filter your searches by entering a cuisine or type of food.
  - Filter by dietary restrictions (vegetarian, vegan, halal, kosher)
  - Filter your searches by price range ($, $$, $$$, $$$$).
  - Filter by restaurants that are currently open.
  - Filter by Distance in blocks from location.
  - Ability to use your GPS for places near you.
- - Abilitt to enter a location manually with autocomplete to search a specific area.
+ - Ability to enter a location manually with autocomplete to search a specific area.
  - Save restaurants to access them later if you want to narrow down your choices.
  - Ability to open the restaurant's page in Yelp, Uber or Google Maps for more information.
  - Displays a mini Google Maps to show where the restaurant is and to get quick directions to it.